Sports in Montreal: Soccer

 The city's current soccer team is the CF Montréal (known as the Montreal Impact until 2021), who joined Major League Soccer in 2012, the top tier of the American Soccer Pyramid, and play home games at Saputo Stadium.
-Montreal's WSL affiliate, FC Montreal, play at the Complexe sportif Claude-Robillard.
-Also at the Centre Sportif Bois-de-Boulogne plays the Laval Comets of the W-League, the second tier of women's soccer in the United States and Canada.
 Montreal's first professional women's soccer team, Montreal Roses FC of the Northern Super League, began play in 2025.
 Montreal also has a Canadian Premier League team based in Laval, FC Supra du Québec.

+Montreal was home to two previous women's teams: WSL affiliate, FC Montreal and the Laval Comets of the W-League, the second tier of women's soccer in the United States and Canada.